Grind (song)

 "Grind" is a song by American rock band Alice in Chains.
 It is the opening track and the lead single from their third studio album, Alice in Chains (1995).
 The song was written by Jerry Cantrell, who also sings lead vocals with Layne Staley harmonizing with him.
-"Grind" spent 16 weeks on Billboard's Mainstream Rock Tracks chart and peaked at No. 7.
+"Grind" spent 16 weeks on the Billboard Album Rock Tracks chart, peaking at number seven.
 The song was included on the compilation albums Nothing Safe: Best of the Box (1999), Music Bank (1999), Greatest Hits (2001), and The Essential Alice in Chains (2006).
 It was nominated for the Grammy Award for Best Hard Rock Performance in 1996.

 Lyrics

-Written by guitarist/vocalist Jerry Cantrell, "Grind" addresses the various rumors that surrounded the band at the time.
+Written by guitarist and vocalist Jerry Cantrell, "Grind" addresses the various rumors that surrounded the band at the time.
 The opening lines, "In the darkest hole, you'd be well advised/Not to plan my funeral before the body dies", address the rumors that the band had broken up and the many rumors of vocalist Layne Staley's death that had occurred frequently around this time.
 In the liner notes of 1999's Music Bank box set collection, Jerry Cantrell said of the song: